 Identify What Your Customers Feel

 Once you understand the actions of your customers, you will need to understand the feelings of your customers.
 The experience they have with your company is directly related to the feelings they have during all the interactions with your brand.
 For example, the ads they see could either irritate them or make them laugh.
 Of course, you would want to get the second reaction because you expect them to want to check out your website and interact with you more moving them onwards in the customer journey.
-To prevent the possibility of them have negative feelings, you need to create a customer experience map that will take into account all of the risky points in the journey and ensures customer success.
+To prevent the possibility of them having negative feelings, you need to create a customer experience map that will take into account all of the risky points in the journey and ensure customer success.

 Identify why your customers want to interact with your company.
-How they find it?
+How do they find it?
 What are their objectives?
 What channels do they use to contact you?
 Do they experience any issues during the purchase process?
 How likely are they to recommend your products to their friends?

 You can answer these questions by gathering and analyzing the information from various sources.
 These can be analytics and customer behavior tools, market research, various feedback tools, analytics data from your customer support and service software.
 You should gather quantitative and quality info about the customer experience, like e.g. 20% of users contact support before the purchase.

 Perform internal research within your company.
 Talk to your Support team, marketing, and sales, the people who interact with customers directly.